MISSISSIPPI CODE TITLE 45.

 jurisdiction where the conviction was had;

-(xx) Any conviction of conspiracy to
+(xxii) Any conviction of conspiracy to

 commit, accessory to commission, or attempt to commit any offense listed in